Priyanka0613/Classification-of-lncRNA-and-mRNA/README.md

 # lncRna-vs-mRna
-classification of lncRna vs mRna by extracting mathematical features
+Classification of lncRna vs mRna by extracting mathematical features

-database generation and feature extraction are matlab files the fasta files are taken from the genebank website after feature extraction and converting them to excel used ml code to apply svc model.
+Database generation and feature extraction are MATLAB files.
+The fasta files are taken from the Genebank website After feature exraction and converting them to excel using ML code to apply SVC model.